 Restaurant Operating Guide

-If you are considering operating a food establishment located in Williamson County or one of its member cities, then a plan review and a pre-operational inspection is required before a permit can be issued.
+If you are considering operating a food establishment located in Williamson County or one of its member cities, then a plan review and a pre-operational inspection are required before a permit can be issued.
 This applies to new construction as well as a change of ownership establishments.

 A food establishment means an operation that stores, prepares, packages, serves, vends, or otherwise provides food for human consumption.
-This does not include the sale or giving away of whole produce or prepackaged foods that do not need temperature control for safety, such as, unopened bottles of water or bags of chips if the food is from an approved source.
+This does not include the sale or giving away of whole produce or prepackaged foods that do not need temperature control for safety, such as unopened bottles of water or bags of chips if the food is from an approved source.

 - Complete a Plan Review Application

 - $250 application fee - paid by check, credit card, or cash

 - Full menu, including beverages and prepackaged food

 - Plans must include information about plumbing, mechanical/ventilation, and a finishing schedule that describes walls, floors, and ceilings, such as, color and texture